alphacheng/abaqus-inp-submit/README.md

 # abaqus-inp-submit
-submit abaqus inp job with gui
+submit abaqus job with PYQT5 by droping inp files into QLineEdit box